WanDur/Monster-Strike-Bot/README.md

 2. Press `ctrl + c` to quit the program, or close it directly.

 ## Versions
+- 2.3
+  - Added `logging` for debug mode
 - 2.2
   - Code optimization
   - Small fixes